RobinStevenMartinez/April-Fool-Day-2021/LyricSpammer/README.md

 ## By Robin Martinez
 April 13, 2021

-This program, written for an April Fool's Day prank, can be used to email the contents of a file to your friends (or enemies) one line at a time.
+LyricSpammer.py is the perfect April Fool's Day prank.
+With it, you email the contents of a file to your friends (or enemies) one line at a time.
 I've attached some song lyrics to get you started.